Send an email to a user with their Audio Conferencing information in Skype for Business Online

 Here is an example of the email that is sent:

-We are frequently updating how you can manage features found in Microsoft Teams so the steps here might be a little different in the Microsoft Teams and Skype for Business admin center.
+We are frequently updating how you can manage features found in Skype for Business Online, so the steps here might be a little different.

 Send an email with audio conferencing information to a user

 In the left navigation, click Users, and then select the user from the list of available users.

 At the top of the page, click Edit.